meeb/django-distill/README.md

 `django-distill` is a minimal configuration static site generator and publisher for Django.
-Most Django versions are supported, however up to date versions are advised including the 3.x releases. `django-distill` as of the 1.7 release only supports Python 3.
+Most Django versions are supported, however up to date versions are advised including the Django 3.x releases. `django-distill` as of the 1.7 release only supports Python 3.
 Python 2 support has been dropped.
 If you require Python 2 support please pin `django-distill` to version 1.6 in your requirements.txt or Pipfile.
 Python 3.6 or above is advised.